highest rainfall in india

 Orographic Rainfall:

-• The Himalayas and the Western Ghats are large barriers that block moisture-filled monsoon winds.
+• The Himalayas and the Western Ghats are considerable barriers that block moisture-filled monsoon winds.

 • When these winds rise over the mountains, they cool down and release rain on the windward sides.

-• This causes very high rainfall in places like Meghalaya (Cherrapunji, Mawsynram) and the Western Ghats.
+• This causes high rainfall in places like Meghalaya (Cherrapunji, Mawsynram) and the Western Ghats.

 Proximity to the Bay of Bengal: